ksu-cs-textbooks/cc310/content/09-trees/02-general-terms/_index.md

 - `Degree`
     - `Degree of a node` - the number of children a node has.
 The degree of a leaf is zero.
-    - `Degree of a tree` - the number of children the root of the tree has.
+    - `Degree of a tree` - the degree of an entire tree is the **largest** degree of any node found in the tree.
 ![Degree](/images/14/2Tree_Degree.png)

 The degree of the nodes are shown as the values on the nodes in this example.
-The degree of the tree is equal to the degree of the root.
-Thus, the degree for this tree is 2.
+The degree of the tree is the largest degree of any node in the tree.
+Thus, the degree for this tree is 3.

 ---